hezion15272/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 8 sets a permission of "--- --- rwx" on the file hello

 file 9 sets the mode of the file hello to "-rwxr-x-wx"

+file 10 sets the mode of the hello to reference the mode of the file olleh